 With that being said, and looking at some examples I’ve shown throughout this article, you can always find inspiration and add some spice to your design whilst maintaining it extremely functional and pleasant for the user to navigate.
 Just because you feel like you should follow the best practices in your field it does not mean that it should be standardized and boring.

 The main thing you have to remember is that your product must be functional, because if it isn’t, it doesn't really matter if it is minimalist or brutalist, it is just purely bad.
-If you want to have a good website that is functional and that your user enjoys using (that’s kinda the point in most cases isn’t it?), you should never put stylistic choices in front of usability.
+If you want to have a website or mobile app with a great user experience, you should never put stylistic choices in front of usability.